Towards Robust ResNet: A Small Step but A Giant Leap: Towards Robust ResNet

-Note that $1+\mathcal{W}$ is bigger than 1, and the back-propagated information explodes exponentially w.r.t the depth $D$.
-This hurts the training robustness of ResNet.
-However, reducing $h$ can give extra control of the back-propagated information, since the increasing term $(1+\mathcal{W})^D$ will be constrained by $h$ and the back-propagated information $\frac{\partial L}{\partial \mathbf{x}_0}$ will not explode.
-This guides us that, when ResNet becomes deeper, we should reduce $h$.
-This also informs us that, even without BN, training a deeper network is still possible.
+\end{proposition} Its proof is in Appendix~\ref{Appendix: Proof_of_Prop_1}.
+Note that $\mathcal{W}$ intuitively upper bounds the effects of BN.
+Also, since $\sqrt{d}+h\mathcal{W}\geq 1$, the backpropagated information explodes exponentially w.r.t. the depth $D$, which directly affects the gradients and hurts the training robustness of a ResNet.
+Fortunately, reducing $h$ can give extra control of the backpropagated information since the term $(\sqrt{d}+h\mathcal{W})^D$ can be constrained by $h$ and the backpropagated information ${\partial L}/{\partial \mathbf{x}_0}$ is thus less likely to explode.
+This demonstrates that when a ResNet grows deeper, the step factor $h$ should be reduced to a smaller value.

-\subsection{Generalization robustness: Importance of small $h$ on information forward-propagation}
+\subsection{Generalization Robustness: Effect of Small $h$ on Information Forward Propagation}

-It is obvious that the reduced $h$ gives extra control of the feature transformations in ResNet.
-Namely, it makes feature transformations smoother, i.e., $||\mathbf{x}_{n+1} -\mathbf{x}_{n} || $ is smaller, as features go through ResNet block by block.
-In other words, it forces $\mathbf{x}_{n+1}$ to take a reduced change compared with $\mathbf{x}_{n}$.

-More importantly, as features forward propagate through the deep ResNet, negative effects of the input noise are reduced and constrained over the depth.
-We theoretically show that a reduced $h$ can help stabilize the output $f (\mathbf{x})\in R^m$ of ResNet against the input noise, where $\mathbf{x}$ can be a vector of pixels or vectorization of texts.
-Suppose we have a perturbed copy $\mathbf{x}_{\epsilon}$ of $\mathbf{x}$, we expect $f(\mathbf{x}_{\epsilon})$ is close to $f(\mathbf{x})$, that is